HighNESS Conceptual Design Report: Volume I: Design of the cold source

 The distribution of the neutrons is quite different between the two openings.
-The bigger and shallower NNBAR opening has a nonuniform profile along both axes, with a central hot-spot slightly off-centered toward the top of the moderator (the pinhole images appear inverted in the vertical direction).
-The smaller and deeper opening for the neutron scattering instruments, instead, is a more uniform source.
+The bigger NNBAR opening has a non-uniform profile along both axes, with a central hot-spot slightly off-centered toward the top of the moderator (the pinhole images appear inverted in the vertical direction).
+The smaller opening for the neutron scattering instruments is a more uniform source.
 Although the integrated intensity is higher on the NNBAR side, the effective contribution of the neutrons from the corners is quite limited due to current optics design~\cite{WAGNER2023168235}.
 In any case, the advantage of having such a large opening in the moderator has been established, but further improvement can be made to increase the intensity farther from the center.

 Finally, in \cref{fig:pulse-shape} the pulse shape of the neutrons coming out of the moderator at \SI{2}{\angstrom}, \SI{4}{\angstrom}, and \SI{9}{\angstrom} is presented.
-The curves were obtained by recording the neutrons crossing outward the moderator surface on the NNBAR side through a SSW card \cite{ref_MCNP6} .
+The curves were obtained by recording the neutrons leaving the moderator by crossing the surface on the NNBAR side through a SSW card \cite{ref_MCNP6} .
 The neutrons were then filtered in energy using the Monte Carlo Particle Lists (MCPL) interface \cite{MCPL} and binned in elapsed time in \si{ms}.
 The histograms were normalized in order to be comparable and smoothed with Gaussian kernel density estimation.
 The pulse width is significantly broader than the proton pulse (\SI{2.86}{ms}).
 This is due to the slow \ce{LD_2} thermalization time and will likely impact neutron scattering experiments.
 In particular, the use of choppers in conventional neutron scattering experiments will certainly lead to a reduction in peak fluxes.
-On the other hand, for NNBAR there is no foreseen impact since the interesting quantity is the time-averaged flux.
+On the other hand, for NNBAR there is no foreseen impact since the quantity of interest is the time-averaged flux.